-This master's thesis is deals with measurement of mechanical changes of carbon fibre material.
-The Health Monitoring board is one of several experiments on the board of nanosatellite VZLUSat-1.
-There is also a microcontroller which processes sampling of the signal and calculates Fast Fourier Transform and attenuation of the signal.
-The probe VZLUSat-1 will be launched during mission QB50.
+This master's thesis talking about measurement of mechanical changes of carbon fibre material.
+The board is one of the part nanosatellite VZLUsat-1 and one of experiments on board.
+Microcontroller processing sampling of signal, calculates Fast Fourier Transform and attenuation of signal.
+All measurements of the probe VZLUsat-1 will be launched during mission QB50.